 - The Court's modification order recounted in depth the factual and procedural underpinnings of the present dispute.
-(ECF No. 177, pp. 1-5).
+(ECF No. 47, pp. 1-7).
 For brevity's sake, the Court will not repeat that background in this order. - These four factors are the same factors used to determine whether to grant a preliminary injunction.
 S & M Constructors, Inc. v.
 Foley Co., 959 F.2d 97, 98 (8th Cir.
 1992). - Throughout their motion, the ADE and SBE assert on multiple occasions that the Court "argue[ed]" various findings made in the modification order.
-(ECF No. 181, pp. 5, 11).
-This characterization is mistaken, however, because the Court is not a party to this case and does not make arguments but, rather, makes findings and rulings. - The Court further notes that the ADE and SBE are not parties to the Davis Decree.
-In both their underlying brief and in the instant motion, the ADE and SBE assert that the parties to the Davis Decree did not intend for the decree to encompass interdistrict student transfers because the case did not concern that and because the decree did not contain that specific language.
-However, the ADE and SBE provide no evidence of Plaintiffs' and Hope's intent when executing the Davis Decree.
-Accordingly, the Court finds that any assertion by the ADE and SBE as to the executing parties' intent is purely speculative and unsupported by any evidence in the record.
-Thus, the Court finds any such assertion unpersuasive. - The ADE and SBE take issue with this aspect of the Court's finding that the modification was not an interdistrict remedy.
+(ECF No. 51, pp. 4, 10).
+This characterization is mistaken, however, because the Court is not a party to this case and does not make arguments but, rather, makes findings and rulings. - The Court further notes that the ADE and SBE were not parties to this case until allowed to recently intervene.
+In both their underlying brief and in the instant motion, the ADE and SBE assert that the parties and the Court did not intend for the 1970 Order to encompass interdistrict student transfers because the case did not concern that and because the order did not contain that specific language.
+However, the ADE and SBE provide no evidence of the intent of the original parties or the Court when the 1970 Order was entered.
+Accordingly, the Court finds that any assertion by the ADE and SBE as to the Court's or the original parties' intent is purely speculative and unsupported by any evidence in the record.
+Thus, the Court finds any such assertion unpersuasive. - 5 The ADE and SBE take issue with this aspect of the Court's finding that the modification was not an interdistrict remedy.
 They state that, "more importantly" than the fact that the Court was unaware of any binding authority establishing that a remedy like the modification constitutes an interdistrict remedy, the "Court did not cite any case (and [the ADE and SBE have] not located any case) modifying a decades-old consent decree that has nothing to do with interdistrict student transfers to prohibit interdistrict transfers based solely on a student's race."
-(ECF No. 181, p.
-11, n.1).
+(ECF No. 51, p.
+10, n.2).
 The ADE and SBE appear to take the position that it is the Court's burden to find supporting authority for the parties' arguments and positions.
 This, of course, is not the case.
 It is the responsibility of any party presenting their position to adequately support that position and establish that they are entitled to the relief sought.